whosonfirst/whosonfirst-cookbook/definition/wof:id_lifecycle.md

 ### What is Significant Event?

-While minor edits allow for a feature to be edited in place and maintain the same `wof:id` it had prior to the edit, major edits to a feature are designated as **Significant Events**.
+While minor edits (we'll call these Minor Events)allow for a feature to be edited in place and maintain the same `wof:id` it had prior to the edit, major edits to a feature are designated as **Significant Events**.

 Updates and edits that qualify as absolute Significant Events* :